bckohan/django-enum/README.rst

 * Represent enum fields with the smallest possible column type.
 * Provide full bitfield functionality using standard Python Flag enumerations.
 * Be as simple and light-weight an extension to core Django as possible.
+* Enforce enumeration value consistency at the database level by default using check constraints.

 `django-enum <https://django-enum.readthedocs.io/en/latest/>`_ works in concert with Django_'s built in ``TextChoices`` and ``IntegerChoices`` to provide a